MysteryPancake/Houdini-Fun/NDC.md

 ## Project onto geometry

-Here's a great technique for holograms.
+This technique is great for holograms.
 I first saw [Entagma use it for a raytracer](https://www.youtube.com/watch?v=JmgSq_xdkcs).

 1. Take the frustrum plane above and subdivide it a bunch.
 2. Find the projection direction per point.

-Since the plane is flat along Z in NDC space, this is easy.
-Just take the position and subtract the camera position.
+Since the plane is flattened on Z in NDC space, this is easy.
+Just subtract the camera position from the current position.

 ```js
 string cam = chs("cam");